In a historic election, South Africa's ANC loses majority for the first time

 Nqobile Khumalo, 24, arrived at the polling station shortly after polls opened at 7 a.m. on Wednesday and was voting for the first time.
 “We just really hope that there will be change,” she said.
 Tracy Bongiwe Zondo, 39, went further.
 “Before now I was voting for the ANC but now I’m voting for MK because I need a change in our community,” she said.

 President Ramaphosa’s future is now an open question.
-He is the first ANC president to lose the party’s majority and turnout has fallen to 58.6%.
-The ANC’s head of elections, Nomvula Mokonyane, told NPR Ramaphosa would not step down.
+He is the first ANC president to lose the party’s majority, has overseen the steepest fall in share of the vote (17%), and turnout has reduced to 58 percent.
+The ANC’s head of elections, Nomvula Mokonyane told NPR Ramaphosa would not step down.
 “Nobody’s going to resign,” she said.
-But Ramaphosa faces a major challenge to survive the duration of his second term, if he manages to form a government that based on the results, which will likely be divisive.
+But Ramaphosa faces a major challenge to survive the duration of his second term, if he manages to form a government that based on the results, will likely be divisive.

 New era of coalition government